JuliaLang/julia/doc/src/manual/profile.md

 when we entered `@profile myfunc()`.
 The next line reflects actions taken in the [`@profile`](@ref) macro.

-The first line shows that 80 backtraces were taken at line 73 of `client.jl`, but it's not that this line was "expensive" on its own: the third line reveals that all 80 of these backtraces were actually triggered inside its call to `eval_user_input`, and so on.
+The first line shows that 80 backtraces were taken at line 73 of `event.jl`, but it's not that this line was "expensive" on its own: the third line reveals that all 80 of these backtraces were actually triggered inside its call to `eval_user_input`, and so on.
 To find out which operations are actually taking the time, we need to look deeper in the call chain.